-Concentration Course Number Course Name Term(s) Offered DATABASE AND INTELLIGENT The Database and Intelligent Systems Focus Track prepares students for careers in database design, database administration, database application development, or database systems implementation.
+Concentration Course Number Course Name Term(s) Offered DATABASE AND INTELLIGENT SYSTEMS The Database and Intelligent Systems focus track prepares students for careers in database design, database administration, database application development, or database systems implementation.
 Database design focuses on modeling some aspect of a physical or conceptual world that must be captured in a database as part of a larger application system.
 Database administration (DBA) focuses on installation, operation, and maintenance of a database system and its applications on a day-by-day basis for an organization or company.
 Database application development focuses on building complex application systems, including web-based applications that use a database at their core.
-Database systems implementation focuses on creating the underlying database system itself and is most likely done with a career in a database vendor company.
-SYSTEMS CSCI-4150 e following courses: Introduction to AI Spring ADVISOR: RICHARD CSCI-6100 Machine Learning from Data Fall PLOTKA CSCI-6390 Data Mining Fall CSCI-6510 Distributed Systems and Algorithms Fall ISYE-4810 Computational Intelligence Upon availability of instructor ITWS-6350 Data Science Fall ITWS-6600 Data Analytics Fall/Spring
+Database system implementation focuses on creating the underlying database system itself and is most likely done with a career in a database vendor company.
+ADVISOR: Select three of the following courses: RICHARD PLOTKA CSCI-4150 Introduction to AI Spring PLOTKA CSCI-6100 Machine Learning from Data Fall CSCI-6390 Data Mining Fall CSCI-6510 Distributed Algorithms and Systems Fall/Spring ITWS-6350 Data Science Fall ITWS-6600 Data Analytics Fall/Spring

 Concentration Course Number Course Name Term(s) Offered the financial management, insurance.
-The Engineering un solutions to fina the Lally Scho introduced to selection, inves financial topics ingineering Focus Track prepares students industry, with opportunities in finance and consulting and also in banking, inve e combination of advanced study in IT niquely qualifies graduates to assist firm ancial systems.
-The FE Focus Track is offere ool of Management and Technology. the mathematical approach to risk analy stment planning and derivative instruments .
-Focus will be on modeling, optimization, st tional techniques. cial analysis, stments, and and Financial is seeking IT ed jointly with Students are ysis, portfolio , among other MATH-4740 Intro.
-To Financial Mathematics and Engineering (required) Fall term even numbered years FINANCIAL MGMT-7760 Risk Management (required) Spring ENGINEERING With Advisor With Advisor approval, choose three additional courses: prerequisite - knowledge in finance is require 4120/6120 Computational Finance Upon availability of instructor ADVISOR: APARNA GUPTA ECON-4120 Mathematical Methods in Economics Fall MATP-4700 Mathematical Models of Operations Research Fall MATP-4820 Computational Optimization Spring MGMT-6020 Financial Management I Spring MGMT-6370 Options, Futures and Derivatives Markets Fall MGMT-6400 Financial Econometrics Modeling Spring MGMT-6420 Student Managed Investment Fund Spring

-MGMT-6510 Financial Computation & Simulation Spring
+The engineering un solutions to fin offered jointly Students are in portfolio select among other fi Engineering focus track prepares students industry, with opportunities in finance and consulting and also in banking, inve e combination of advanced study in IT niquely qualifies graduates to assist firm pancial systems.
+The financial engineering with the Lally School of Management and introduced to the mathematical approach to tion, investment planning and derivative inancial topics.
+Focus will be on modeling, other computational techniques. cial analysis, stments, and and financial s seeking IT focus track is d Technology. risk analysis, instruments, FINANCIAL MATH-4740 Intro.
+To Financial Mathematics and Engineering (required) Fall term even numbered years ENGINEERING prerequisite - MGMT-7760 Risk Analytics and Management (required) Spring knowledge in With Advisor With Advisor approval, choose three additional courses: finance is require ADVISOR: APARNA GUPTA CSCI-6120 Computational Finance Upon availability of instructor MATP-4700 Mathematical Models of Operations Research Fall MATP-4820 Computational Optimization Spring MGMT-6020 Financial Management I Fall/Spring MGMT-6370 Advanced Options, Futures and Derivatives Markets Fall MGMT-6420 Student Managed Investment Fund Spring MGMT-6510 Financial Computation & Simulation Spring MGMT-6520 Financial Modeling and Optimization Fall

-Concentration Course Number Course Name Term(s) Offered HUMAN for careers in focus is on th centered rath centered way.
-In the HCI Foc • practice effectiv • deepen underly • acquire which v IT desig Students with as User-Cente cus Track, students are given the opportuni e the research and design skills necessa re, usable human interfaces for IT systems a their understanding of cognitive and s ring effective human interface design, and e the ability to make strategic decisions base will enhance the processes and products a gn an HCI Focus Track may go on to careers ered Design, Human Factors and Usability ssurance, contributing to a wide variety of lopment.
-The ed in a user- or developer- ty to: ry to produce social theories ed on user data issociated with in fields such c Engineering, COMPUTER Select three Select three of the following courses: ADVISOR: COMM-4470 Information Design Spring PATRICIA SEAR COMM-4690 Interface Design: Hypermedia and Application Spring term, even numbered years ARTS-6090 Art and Code and Interactivity Fall COMM-6560 Visual Design: Theory and Application Fall term - even numbered years COMM- 4880/6880 Interactive Data Visualization Summer ISYE-4260 Human Performance Modeling and Support Upon availability of instructor
+Concentration Co ourse Number Course Name Term(s) Offered HUMAN COMPUTER INTERACTION ADVISOR: for careers in focus is on the centered rathe centered way.
+In the HCI focu • Practice effectiv • Deepen underly • Acquire which v IT desig Students with user-centered an HCI focus track may go on to careers in design, human factors and usability eng nce, contributing to a wide variety of elopment.
+The ied in a user- or developer- y to: ary to produce social theories ed on user data associated with fields such as gineering, and PATRICIA SEARCH Select three of the following courses: COMM-4470 Information Design Spring COMM-4690 Interface Design: Hypermedia Theory and Application Spring ARTS-4090 Art and Code and Interactivity Arts Upon availibility of instructor COMM-6880 Interactive Data Visualization Summer ISYE-4260 Human Performance Modeling and Support Fall